 Muscle and joint pain

 HCV can also cause muscle and joint pain, which may be described as aches or soreness.
 Part of the soreness in the muscles and joints is due to the virus itself, and part is due to the immune system fighting it.
-The muscle and joint pain can be improved with treatment for HCV, although some people experience long-term effects from having a chronic HCV infection.
+The muscle and joint pain can be improved with treatment for HCV, although some people experience long-term symptoms from hepatitis C infection.

 Neuropathy is caused by damage to the nerves, which can cause feelings of numbness, pain, weakness, or tingling.
 Neuropathy often affects the hands and feet, although it can occur in other parts of the body as well.

-HCV can affect the body in many ways, but treatment can help.
-In addition to the treatment for the HCV infection itself, other treatments are available that can help ease symptoms and complications caused by the virus.
-It’s important to talk to your doctor about all symptoms you may be experiencing to get the help you need.
+Side effects of hepatitis C can affect the body in many ways, but treatment can help.
+In addition to the treatment for the hepatitis C virus itself, other treatments are available that can help ease complications and side effects of hepatitis C. It’s important to talk to your doctor about all symptoms you may be experiencing to get the help you need.